Question:

 Now, the other meaning of the verse would be -

-Although a beggar, he sure seems to have a pretty good grasp of samskRutam grammar!
-Such play of words would otherwise, be impossible!!
-He certainly appeased and convinced the king of his statement :)
+Although a beggar, he sure seems to have a pretty good grasp of Samskṛtam grammar!
+Such play of words would be impossible otherwise!!
+He must have obtained a reward rather than a reprimand :).
+He certainly appeased and convinced the king of his statement!